 Jacques Folly (1958) is member of Ethos’ foundation board since 2018 as the representative of one of the two founding pension funds, the Pension Fund of the Canton of Geneva (Caisse de pension du canton de Genève CPEG).

 Jacques Folly holds a degree in economics from the University of Geneva.
 He is currently the delegate of the Office for economic development, research and innovation of the Canton of Geneva.
-He was previously delegate of the Geneva Economic Development Service (SPEG).
+He was previously delegate of the Geneva Economic Development Service.

 Jacques Folly is a staff representative member of the CPEG’s board and vice-chairman of its audit and organisation committee.
 He also chairs the Union des cadres supérieurs de l'administration cantonale genevoise.

 Hanspeter Uster (1958) has been an independent member of Ethos’ foundation board since 2009.
-He has been a member of the board of directors of Ethos Services since 2018 as a representative of the Ethos Foundation and vice-chairman since 8 June 2017.
-Since 2012, he has also been vice-chairman of the board of trustees of the association Ethos Académie as representative of the Ethos Foundation.
+He has been a member of the board of directors of Ethos Services since 2018 as a representative of the Ethos Foundation.

 Hanspeter Uster was councilor of the Canton of Zug and head of the Department of Security from 1991 to 2006.
 From 1985 to 1990, Hanspeter Uster worked as an independent attorney-at-law and notary in the Canton of Zug.
 Hanspeter Uster has been in charge of the Centre of Competence for Forensics and Economical Crime at the Lucerne University of Applied Sciences and Arts from 2007 to 2013.
 Since 2007, he has been chairman of the foundation board of the Swiss Police Institute.
-He has also been a member of the supervisory authority of the Office of the Attorney General of Switzerland (Aufsichtsbehörde über die Bundesanwaltschaft) since January 2013.
+He has also been a member of the supervisory authority of the Office of the Attorney General of Switzerland (Aufsichtsbehörde über die Bundesanwaltschaft) since 2013.
+In December 2018, he was elected Chairman of this authority for 2019-2020.
 Moreover, he is leading various projects in the field of justice and security.
 In 2015, Hanspeter Uster received from the University of Bern an honorary degree for his commitment to equality of law and the rule of law as well as for his contribution to quality assurance of justicial bodies and the police.
 Hanspeter Uster was also Chairman of the Society for Ethical Matters (GEF) from 2000 to 2016.